scub/kitchen-basebox/README.md

 # kitchen-basebox
-Simple collection of formulas meant to form a system baseline
+test-kitchen driven collection of formulas meant to form a testable system baseline